 Without the proper vent system, you can receive clogged drains.
 The wastewater may get stuck in the pipes for quite some time, creating a bad smell.
 Such pipes are usually placed as far as possible from the windows.

-Why is toilet venting important and how it works?
+Why is toilet venting important and how does it work?

 Many people consider the venting system in the toilet as something that naturally comes with the house.
 However, it is not that simple.
 The ventilation system removes all the bad smells and must be planned in advance.
 It does not have to lead to your kitchen.
 Besides, the pipe must be protected from any types of blockages.